thomaswhitcomb/compojure-api/README.md

 ### Choosing response format

 Response format can be specified by setting the [HTTP Accept](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.1) header in the request.
-If HTTP Accept header is not present, the response will be formatted using the same format as the request body, as specified by the [HTTP Content-Type](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.17) header.
+If HTTP Accept header is not present, is empty, or is `*/*`, the response will be formatted using the same format as the request body, as specified by the [HTTP Content-Type](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.17) header.

-If both Accept and Content-Type headers are missing, the response will be formatted by first formatting middleware.
+If the response type can't be determined by Accept or Content-Type headers, the response will be formatted by first formatting middleware.
+The `compojure.api.middleware.api-middleware` has JSON formatter first.

 So the order for determining the response format is: